-Radio Nouspace is a curatorial project focused on providing a virtual listening gallery for historical and experimental radio and audio drama, radio and sound art, sound poetry, and other sound-based narrative projects.
-The intent is to promote a fluid museum of past sounds while creating new listening experiences.
-The collection catalog is here, with links to background and historical information, along with on demand listening opportunities.
-Through creative, experimental practices, and access to radio and sound resources, Radio Nouspace seeks to challenge the experience with sound works curated and exhibited in virtual spaces by creating new listening experiences.
+Radio Nouspace is an online, on-demand radio station, a virtual listening gallery for radio and audio drama, radio and sound art, sound poetry, and other creative/experimental sound-based narrative projects.
+The collection catalog is here, with links to background and historical information, and on demand listening opportunities.
+Radio and sound resources are provided.
+The intent is to promote engagement with sound works curated and exhibited in virtual spaces by creating new listening experiences.
 One of three international works jury selected for Unplace Networked Art: Places-Between-Places Exhibition, Lisbon, Portugal, 19 June-19 November 2015.
 Other outcomes include publications, presentations, and more.

 Radio Nouspace was established in 1997 by John Barber and Dene Grigar as part of Nouspace Gallery & Media Lounge, a virtual environment experimenting with online, participatory communities.
 Radio Nouscape (as Radio Nouspace Internet Café, with the tagline "the sounds of intelligent cyberspace") provided online teaching and learning opportunities.
 The "Wednesday Café" program was popular for its broadcasts of local poetry readings over the net to international audiences (Grigar and Barber 2009).